ShishirKumar93/random_forest_implementation/README.md

 # random_forest_implementation
 Python implementation from scratch - Random Forest

-Here, we implement random forests with boostrapping.
-We create random forests by calling upon DecisionTree class built in one of the previous projects.
-In the file dtree.py, we have the following functionalities:
+Here, I have implemented random forests with boostrapping.
+I created random forests by calling upon DecisionTree class built in one of my previous projects.
+The file dtree.py has the following functionalities:

 1) DecisionNode : class that defines a decision node.
 2) LeafNode : class that defines leaves of the tree.
 3) bestsplit : function that gives the best split point using gini / MSE criteria.
-We select a subset of features and randomly choose 11 datapoints from these features to find the best split point.
+I selected a subset of features and randomly choose 11 datapoints from these features to find the best split point.
 This increases the speed of our algorithm greatly.
 4) DecisionTree : class that constructs the decision tree recursively, using the best split point obtained from bestsplit function.
 5) RegressionTree621 / ClassifierTree621 : classes built upon DecisionTree class that encapsulate functionalities like fit(), predict() etc.